 Conclusion: Keep That Smile Healthy!

-Quick Tips for a Plaque-Free Smile:
+Quick Tips for a Plaque-Free Smile

-• Brush and floss twice a day.
+• Brush and floss twice daily.

-• Avoid sugary snacks and drinks.
+• Limit sugary snacks and drinks.

 Leave a Reply